thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 pcts = np.linspace(0, 100, ngrid, endpoint=False)[1:]
 vgrid = np.percentile(v, q=pcts)

-# Expected values on the conditional
+# Expected values on the conditional v_i is the winner;
+# Compute the expected value of maximum drawing from a truncated distribution with n-1 bidders
 Ev = np.empty(vgrid.shape)
 for i,this_v in enumerate(vgrid):
     Ev[i] = Ev_largest(this_v, v, N-1)